 Dark leafy greens are full of vitamins and minerals (including zinc), fibre and carotenoids.
 Combine this with eggs which provide high quality protein and unique antioxidants, and you have a healthy meal that is quick to make and that kids will love.
 Wilt some baby spinach, add beaten eggs , garlic and some parmesan and cook for 1-2 minutes.
 You may add mushrooms for an extra nutrient boost.
 Here it is seen served with a chickpea salad, also high in zinc and antioxidants: chickpeas, red pepper, shallot, ginger, cumin and curry

-Don’t forget: besides diet, there are other important ways to prevent getting sick: washing hands regularly with soap and water, exercising regularly, getting adequate sleep, and taking the influenza vaccine.
+Don’t forget: besides diet, there are other important ways to prevent getting sick: washing hands regularly with soap and water, exercising regularly, getting adequate sleep, and taking vaccines.